Metrics and Key Performance Indicators for Employee Evaluation

 You can send out customer satisfaction surveys or place conversation ranking widgets to your customer service or sales management tools.
 However, keep in mind that this process is a moving target; customer satisfaction shifts due to changes influenced by internal factors (e.g. pricing policy, product) and external as well (e.g.marketing trends).

 As you see, there are plenty of Key Performance Indicators for employee evaluation.
+There are also facts around employee evaluation.
+They can give you a better understanding of what is happening in the market.
 Make good use of them to figure out where they stand because your employees are a huge part of your success story!